Guidelines For Wilmington Library Meeting Room Rentals

 How can I request a meeting room?

 Reservations for all meeting rooms are scheduled by order of request received.
 Reservation requests for meeting rooms may be made in person, online, or by phone.
+Multiple meeting room dates can be made by going to the Library’s Reserve a Room page and completed online.
 Groups and organizations interested in additional information may visit the Library or call (302) 571-7401 / (302) 571-7416 email during library hours Monday through Friday.

 If a meeting, program, or class is cancelled, the group’s contact person should notify library staff at least 24 hours in advance so that the room can be made available to others.
-Failure to notify the library of a cancellation may result in the denial of future meeting room privileges and any set up or equipment fees will be charged.
+Failure to notify the library of a cancellation may result in the denial of future meeting room privileges.
 The person coordinating the meeting room is also responsible for contacting the individuals scheduled to participate in the meeting to notify them of the cancellation.

 Requests less than twenty-four hours may be granted based on meeting room availability.
 However, all fees are still required to be paid prior to the meeting room being confirmed.